radiantlogic-v8/documentation-new/documentation/cfs/sharepoint2013.md

 It is assumed a web application/site does not currently exist in SharePoint.
 If it does, skip this section.

-*   Open the SharePoint Central Administration Console, login with your admin user and click on "Application Management".
+*   Open the SharePoint Central Administration Console, log in with your admin user and click "Application Management".
-*   Below the "Web Applications" section, click on "Manage Web Applications.
+*   Below the "Web Applications" section, click "Manage Web Applications.
-*   Click on the New Button.
+*   Click New.

 ![](media/sharepoint2013-1-new.png)